Donovan9617/antiscam-frontend/README.md

 ## Description

 ScamWatch is a tool built for <a href="www.htx.gov.sg">HTX Gov.SG</a> to assist police investigators in the fight against scams.
-It provides scam case file management features, simple scam statistics, and data visualisation charts.
+It provides scam case file management features, data visualisation charts, and simple scam statistics.

 <p align="center">
 <img src="src/images/preview.png" />